State Victim Assistance Academy

 Can you tell me more about the combination of online and in-person learning?

-The Basic Academy is the primary source of statewide training for victim advocates.
-The Basic Academy is designed to help crime victim advocates identify, develop and practice core victim advocacy competencies through adult learning methodologies.
-This year the Basic Academy is moving to a Hybrid Learning Model.
+The Basic Academy is the primary source of statewide training for victim advocates and is designed to help crime victim advocates identify, develop and practice core victim advocacy competencies through adult learning methodologies.
+The Basic Academy uses a Hybrid Learning Model.